Posts

 Image

 Someone recently Tweeted about issues they were having with Winamp The Tweet was about Winamp not being able to handle 2TB worth of songs being loaded into it.
 My library is now is over 2TB and Winamp kinda chugged with it Winamp takes a long while to load (5+ min) & occasionally it crashes Its not the first time I've heard of people having issues with the amount of files they were attempting to import into Winamp I feel this users frustration I had various issues trying to use Winamp & recently a Windows 10 update broke it so I uninstalled it.
 Winamp hasn't seen any development since 2013 and v5.666 can be buggy as hell on Windows 10 As for the 5.8 leaked BETA that was even worse I couldn't get it working at all.
 Yes Winamp was a thing 20+ years ago but these days there is better and more robust software out there for playing music with.
-No activations – No contracts - No keys – No hi
+Reasons to Use RadioDJ:

 Oddsock Gen Song Request Plugin (Winamp)